 Use this Investment Summary to help you decide whether an investment in this trust is right for you.
 More detailed information can be found later in this prospectus.

 Investment Objective

-The Sustainable Trust seeks to maximize total return primarily through capital appreciation.
+The Dow Value Trust seeks to provide total return primarily through capital appreciation and current dividend income by investing in a portfolio of common stocks.

 Principal Investment Strategy